Jenifsika/EXNO2DS/README.md

-# EXNO2DS
+# EXNO : 02
 # AIM:
 To perform Exploratory Data Analysis on the given data set.

 # EXPLANATION:
   The primary aim with exploratory analysis is to examine the data for distribution, outliers and anomalies to direct specific testing of your hypothesis.